TaoFruit/ulal/README.md

 4. Open a new tab and paste the link.
 5. Check if the issue in the link is "Close".
-6. If the issue is close then the 100.html file is available to link to another issue.
+6. If the issue is closed then the 100.html file is available to link to another issue.
+7. If it is open, then move on and find another .html file.

 ### 2. **Link a GitHub Issue**
 1. Find a United Home property to work on its Issues at https://github.com/orgs/United-Home/repositories .
 For example, the Issues at <a href="https://github.com/United-Home/2405-45th-St/issues"> 2405-45th-St </a>